All residents of Benton, Franklin, and Walla Walla Counties have the opportunity for a decent, affordable place to live.

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.

 Habitat is founded on the conviction that every person should have a simple, decent, affordable, home in which to live in dignity and safety.
-With decent housing children learn better, families thrive, and people are more productive members of society.
+With stable housing, children achieve higher levels of academic success, families thrive, and healthy communities grow.

 Habitat began building in the Walla Walla County in the early 90s as Blue Mountain Partners.
 In 2014, the Tri-Cities and Walla Walla affiliates merged to expand our ability to serve families in the Mid-Columbia region.
 An Operations Committee, made up of Walla Walla community members, oversees the construction of Habitat homes in the county and provides family services for existing and future Habitat families.